How do I become a volunteer?

 Who are Wish Granters?

 Wish Granters, working in teams of two or three, help in the beginning stages with the details of a child's wish.
 Wish Granters work directly with wish kids to decide on a wish and work creatively to find donated goods and services to help with the wish reveal ahead of the actual wish.
 Often times, the type of wish determines the level of the Wish Granter's involvement.
-Wish Granters are asked to attend a mandatory training, held in communities as needed, and work on at least three wishes per year, and if the situation requires, travel up to two hours for the wish visit.
+Wish Granters are asked to attend a mandatory training, held in communities as needed, and work on at least three wishes per year.

 What's volunteer training?